Tax Management India. Com

 X X X X Extracts X X X X

-..... ws, sustainability of Company s debt post-settlement and impact on project completion within scheduled time and cost suggested for the repayment of the dues as on maturity date of the large debenture holders with 5% each down payment immediately and thereafter another 5% at the end of 12 months from the down payment date and the balance within a period of 6 years from the down payment date.
+..... ability of Company's debt post-settlement and impact on project completion within scheduled time and cost suggested for the repayment of the dues as on maturity date of the large debenture holders with 5% each down payment immediately and thereafter another 5% at the end of 12 months from the down payment date and the balance within a period of 6 years from the down payment date.
 In suggesting this 6 years period the LMC paid special attention to the fact that small debenture holders also had a 6 years scheme sanctioned to them and that it is in the interest of all the stakeholders including debenture holders that the project may be completed in the next 24 months as a matter of highest priority.
 Mr. Thakore has further submitted that even the said proposal which was suggested by the Lender Monitoring Committee did not lend support of the said debenture holders in spite of efforts made by the applicant-company based on the guidelines provided by the Lender Monitoring Committee.
 The Lenders therefore informed the applicant- company to restructure all the debts in line with CDR sanction.
-The applicant-company was, therefore, desirous of effecting the restructuring of the f .....
+The applicant-company was, therefore, desirous of effecting the restructuring of the financial te .....

 X X X X Extracts X X X X